mclevey/CV/cv_mclevey.md

 # Conference Presentations

-\ind August 2017 John McLevey and Eric Kennedy.
+\ind August 2017 John McLevey.
 "Environmental crises, policy, and scientific change: Insights from a computational model."
 Accepted for presentation at the annual American Sociological Association meetings, Montréal, QC, Canada.

 \ind June 2017 John McLevey and Reid McIlroy-Young. "*metaknowledge*: open source software for networks research on science" Accepted for presentation at the annual Sunbelt meeting, International Network for Social Network Analysis (INSNA), Beijing, China.